tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 I can’t find the path.
 I’m honestly panicking.
 But as I keep saying aloud to myself “this was the whole point”.
 So I’m telling myself to spend at least 30 minutes lost but seeking the supreme being.
-To follow the story, and to be sure with myself that, In case I don’t find anything, I’m in the same state of mind as the others were.
+To follow along with the story, and to be sure with myself that, In case I don’t find anything, I’ll be in the same state of mind as the others were.
 For if it is all child psychosis, I want to be sure I know what it feels like to be stuck in here.